Germany Mulls Fresh Virus Curbs Amid Growing Europe Protests - UrduPoint

 Germany Mulls Fresh Virus Curbs Amid Growing Europe Protests

-Berlin, (UrduPoint / Pakistan Point News - 21st Mar, 2021 ) :Europe grappled with resurgent coronavirus infections Sunday, prompting Germany to consider extending restrictions into April despite street protests and EU leaders to abandon plans to attend a summit on the pandemic.
+Berlin, (UrduPoint / Pakistan Point News - 22nd Mar, 2021 ) :Europe grappled with resurgent coronavirus infections Sunday, as Germany considered extending restrictions into April and EU leaders abandoned plans to attend a summit on the pandemic.

 Thousands of protesters angry at Covid-19 restrictions rallied in cities across Europe over the weekend, even as several nations reimposed partial lockdowns to fight new surges in infections.

-A memo from several of Germany's regions, seen by AFP, said Chancellor Angela Merkel wanted to extend the country's partial lockdown into April because of rising infection rates driven by Covid variants.
+A memo from several of Germany's regions, seen by AFP, said the country's partial lockdown should be extended into April because of rising infection rates driven by Covid variants.

-Travel needs to be cut to a minimum, with quarantines and negative tests required for those re-entering Germany, the memo warned.
+Travel needed to be cut to a minimum, with quarantines and negative tests required for those re-entering Germany, the memo warned, with media reports suggesting the current restrictions could be extended until April 18.

 The prospect of further curbs will infuriate the thousands of protesters who marched against existing restrictions in the Germany city of Kassel on Saturday.